 Besides providing input on recipes and presentation options, a dietary aide is required to maintain accurate records.
 These documents normally contain details on the types of food served, preparation methods and portion sizes.
 Classification of the diet plan is included in the records and regularly includes categories such as soft, bland, solid and clear or full liquid.
 Other types of common diets prescribed by doctors and medical professionals include cardiac, diabetic and low sodium.

 A dietary aide can find work in a wide range of settings.
 Hospitals are the most common places to secure employment, but other venues such as doctor’s offices and health-care facilities also offer opportunities.
-Additional settings that employ dietary aides include fitness facilities, schools, restaurants and food processing and development companies.
+Additional settings that employ these aides include fitness facilities, schools, restaurants and food processing and development companies.